-On July 22, 2022, the Company entered into an underwriting agreement to issue and sell stock and warrants in a public offering (the "Public Offering").
-On July 25, 2022, the underwriter fully exercised the option granted by the Company to purchase stock and warrants (the "Option").
-On July 26, 2022, the Public Offering closed, and the Company issued and sold (i) 592,392 shares of common stock (the "Common Shares") (including 98,138 Common Shares sold pursuant to the exercise of the Option), (ii) 1,280 shares of Series E Convertible Preferred Stock (the "Preferred Shares") convertible into up to 160,000 shares of common stock, (iii) 30,095,697 Class A Warrants (including 3,925,525 Class A Warrants sold pursuant to the exercise of the Option), and (iv) 30,095,697 Class B Warrants (including 3,925,525 Class B Warrants sold pursuant to the exercise of the Option) (the "Class B Warrants" and together with the Class A Warrants, the "Warrants").
+On July 22, 2022, the Company entered into an underwriting agreement to issue and sell stock and warrants in a public offering.
+On July 25, 2022, the underwriter fully exercised the over-allotment option granted by the Company to purchase stock and warrants.
+On July 26, 2022, the public offering closed, and the Company issued and sold (i) 592,392 shares of common stock (including 98,138 shares of common stock sold pursuant to the exercise of the over-allotment option), (ii) 1,280 shares of Series E Convertible Preferred Stock convertible into up to 160,000 shares of common stock, (iii) 30,095,697 Class A Warrants (including 3,925,525 Class A Warrants sold pursuant to the exercise of the over-allotment option), and (iv) 30,095,697 Class B Warrants (including 3,925,525 Class B Warrants sold pursuant to the exercise of the over-allotment option).
 Upon exercise, the warrants will convert on a 40 for 1 basis into a total of 1,504,785 common shares.
-The public offering price of \$8.00 per Common Share, Class A Warrants and Class B Warrants or \$1,000 per Preferred Share, 5,000 Class A Warrants and 5,000 Class B Warrants resulted in net proceeds to the Company, of approximately \$5.3 million net of underwriting discount and commissions of \$0.4 million and expense of \$0.3 million.
+The public offering price of \$8.00 per share of common stock, Class A Warrant and Class B Warrant or \$1,000 per share of Series E Convertible Preferred Stock, 5,000 Class A Warrants and 5,000 Class B Warrants resulted in net proceeds to the Company of approximately \$5.3 million net of underwriting discount and commissions of \$0.4 million and expense of \$0.3 million.

-Each Warrant is exercisable at a price per share of common stock of \$8.00.
+Each warrant is exercisable at a price per share of common stock of \$8.00.
 The Class A Warrants will expire on September 23, 2023 and the Class B Warrants will expire on September 23, 2027.
-The exercise prices of the Warrants are subject to appropriate adjustment in the event of recapitalization events, stock dividends, stock splits, stock combinations, reclassifications, reorganizations or similar events affecting the Company's common stock.
+The exercise prices of the warrants are subject to appropriate adjustment in the event of recapitalization events, stock dividends, stock splits, stock combinations, reclassifications, reorganizations or similar events affecting the Company's common stock.

-During August 2022, all holders of the Series E Preferred Shares issued in the Public Offering, elected to convert their Series E Preferred Shares into 160,000 shares of Common Stock.
+During August 2022, all holders of the Series E Preferred Shares issued in the July 2022 public offering elected to convert their Series E Preferred Shares into 160,000 shares of common stock.

-On November 17, 2022, the Company entered into warrant exercise inducement offer letters with some of the Class A Warrant holders who agreed to exercise for cash all of their Class A Warrants to purchase 654,609 shares of common stock originally issued in the Public Offering in exchange for the Company's agreement to issue new warrants (the "Inducement Warrants") on substantially the same terms as the Class A Warrants to purchase up to 654,609 shares of Common Stock.
+On November 17, 2022, the Company entered into warrant exercise inducement offer letters with some of the Class A Warrant holders who agreed to exercise for cash all of their Class A Warrants to purchase 654,609 shares of common stock originally issued in the July 2022 public offering in exchange for the Company's agreement to issue new warrants (the "Inducement Warrants") on substantially the same terms as the Class A Warrants to purchase up to 654,609 shares of common stock.
 Each Inducement Warrant is exercisable at a price per share of common stock of \$5.97.
-Each Inducement Warrant will initially be exercisable six months following its date of issuance, and will expire on the eighteen month anniversary of their initial exercise date.
+Each Inducement Warrant became initially exercisable six months following its date of issuance, and will expire on the eighteen month anniversary of their initial exercise date.
 The Company received aggregate gross proceeds of approximately \$3.1 million from the exercise of the Class A Warrants by the selling stockholders and the sale of the Inducement Warrants.
 The Company paid its placement agent in connection with the inducement transactions a fee equal to 8% of gross proceeds from the exercise of the Class A Warrants.